charandev/charandev/README.md

 Hey there 👋

 I’m Sai Charan, a full-stack web developer👨‍💻, photographer📸 and technology enthusiast📱 who specializes in front-end development.
-I make it my mission to translate user requirements into real world applications with pixel perfext designs.
+I make it my mission to translate user requirements into real world applications with pixel perfect designs.

 > Want to know more about me?
 [Check out my portfolio.](https://charandev.com/about-saicharan)